NoahJGersh/Wormhole/README.md

 - Tunnel Subdivisions
     - The number of edges along the tunnel (joining rings)
 - Colors
-    - A list of colors to interpolate across the tunnel
+    - A list of colors to interpolate across the tunnel (currently limeted to two)

-Currently in its first iteration.
-Next iteration should fix some generational issues and add shading.
-Auto-orbit is implemented for the time being.
+Currently in its second iteration.
+Next iteration should fix some generational issues and add phong shading.
+Orbit controls are currently implemented, with auto-orbit enabled.

 ### Known Issues